2 Bar Reversal Price Action Trading Guide

 The 2 Bar Reversal is a very easy Price Action formation for Price Action traders to identify on their charts.
 The next step is for a trader to learn where the best spots on the chart the 2 bar should be played from and then the art of managing the trade correctly once they have been entered.

-More information on trade management can be found in the Price Action Course.
+More information on trade management can be found in the Price Action Guide.
 Inside the members course you will learn advanced techniques not covered on the public site such as continuation and break out trading plus a ton more.

 Before trading the 2 Bar Reversal on a live account traders are advised to first perfect their method on a demo account.
 There is no reason to lose money whilst learning in Forex.
 Traders should first prove to themselves that they can make money consistently for a period of a minimum of 3 months before attempting trading live.